-- · protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.

-Autism Early Support Trust Limited is fully committed to safeguarding and protecting the welfare of all children and young people.
+The purpose of this policy is to ensure Autism Early Support Trust Limited is fully committed to safeguarding and protecting the welfare of all children and young people.
 We recognize our responsibilities to take all reasonable steps to promote safe practice and to protect children and young people from harm, abuse and neglect.